On many copies the strings are somewhat dry, lacking some of the Tubey Magic heard on the better copies.

 If you have a rich sounding cartridge, perhaps with that little dip in the upper midrange that so many moving coils have these days, you will not notice this tonality issue nearly as much as we do.

-Our 17D3 is ruler flat and quite unforgiving in this regard.
+Our 17Dx is ruler flat and quite unforgiving in this regard.

-It makes our shootouts much easier, but brings out the flaws in all but the best pressings, exactly the job we require it to do.
+It makes our shootouts much easier, but brings out the flaws in even the best pressings, exactly the job we require it to do.